ni/nimi-python/docs/nidcpower/functions.rst

     allows you to call the :py:meth:`nidcpower.Session.unlock_session` method just once at the end of the method.

+    :param caller_has_lock:

+        This parameter is optional.
+If you do not want to use this parameter, pass None.

+        Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.

+    :type caller_has_lock: bool

     :rtype: bool
     :return:

-            | This parameter is optional.
-If you do not want to use this parameter,
+            This parameter is optional.
+If you do not want to use this parameter, pass None.

-              pass VI_NULL.
-            | Use this parameter in complex methods to keep track of whether you
-              obtain a lock and therefore need to unlock the session.
-Pass the address of a local ViBoolean variable.
-In the declaration of the local variable, initialize it to False.
-Pass the address of the same local variable to any other calls you make to the :py:meth:`nidcpower.Session.lock_session` method or the :py:meth:`nidcpower.Session.unlock_session`
+            Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.
-              method in the same method.
-            | The parameter is an input/output parameter.
-The :py:meth:`nidcpower.Session.lock_session`
-              and :py:meth:`nidcpower.Session.unlock_session` methods each inspect the current value and take the following actions.

-            -  If the value is True, the :py:meth:`nidcpower.Session.lock_session` method does not lock the session again.
-            -  If the value is False, the :py:meth:`nidcpower.Session.lock_session` method obtains the lock and sets the value of the parameter to True.
-            -  If the value is False, the :py:meth:`nidcpower.Session.unlock_session` method does not attempt to unlock the session.
-            -  If the value is True, the :py:meth:`nidcpower.Session.unlock_session` method releases the lock and sets the value of the parameter to False.

-            | Thus, you can, call the :py:meth:`nidcpower.Session.unlock_session` method at the end
-              of your method without worrying about whether you actually have the lock, as shown in the following example.
-            | ViStatus TestFunc (ViSession vi, ViInt32 flags)
-              {
-              ViStatus error = VI_SUCCESS;
-              ViBoolean haveLock = False;
-              if (flags & BIT_1)
-              {
-              viCheckErr( :py:meth:`nidcpower.Session.lock_session`(vi, &haveLock;));
-              viCheckErr( TakeAction1(vi));
-              if (flags & BIT_2)
-              {
-              viCheckErr( :py:meth:`nidcpower.Session.unlock_session`(vi, &haveLock;));
-              viCheckErr( TakeAction2(vi));
-              viCheckErr( :py:meth:`nidcpower.Session.lock_session`(vi, &haveLock;);
-              }
-              if (flags & BIT_3)
-              viCheckErr( TakeAction3(vi));
-              }
-              Error:
-              /\*At this point, you cannot really be sure that you have the lock.
-              Fortunately, the haveLock variable takes care of that for you.\*/ :py:meth:`nidcpower.Session.unlock_session`(vi, &haveLock;);
-              return error;
-            | }